donaldsteele/security-scripts/README.md

 # Bash-Security-Script

-Forgive me, as this is my very first script I have made for bash.
-It's most likely horrendous, and was put together in a matter of about 15 minutes, as I read up on bash for about 10 minutes beforehand!
+This is my very first bash script.
+Feel free to send feedback to `admin@liamdev.me`.

 # Special Thanks To:

 - [anthonykava](https://github.com/anthonykava) : Moral Support
 - [amdorj](https://github.com/amdorj) : Overviewing my code and editing my mistakes
+- My Teammates : Using my script and well... making the team work?

+Made with ❤️ in the U.S.A.